t0m0h1/DWP-Carbon-Intensity-Calculator-/README.md

 # DWP-Carbon-Intensity-Calculator-
 This tool helps colleagues to measure, monitor, and reduce their carbon footprint.
-Features include a user-friendly interface, comprehensive data input, detailed reports, customisable emission factors, and visualisation tools.

-# Carbon Impact Calculator
+# Demonstrator

-The Carbon Impact Calculator is a Python application built with Tkinter that allows users to estimate their carbon footprint based on their usage of electronic devices, travel habits, and email activities.
+Python application built with Tkinter that allows users to estimate their carbon footprint based on their usage of electronic devices, travel habits, and email activities.

+# Web UI
+html/css/js project for making a hostable tool

 ## Requirements

 - Python 3.x
 - Tkinter (usually included with standard Python installations)
+- vs code live server extension

 ## Installation